libbyshoop/csinparallel/dev/modules/WMRExemplar:Traffic/source/index.rst

 (JLyman@macalester.edu)

-The purpose of this module is to teach students how to analyze networks and datasets distributed over multiple files using the Hadoop framework.
+The purpose of this module is to teach students how to analyze datasets distributed over multiple files using the Hadoop framework.
 It is assumed that students are already familiar with the basics of hadoop and CSInParallel's Web Map Reduce hadoop interface.

-The excersises in this module uses a network of friendships on the social movie recommendation site Flixster.
-Students will use it to learn how to analyze networks and chain jobs.
+The excersises in this module use a dataset from the UK department of Transportaion that contains detailed records of traffic accidents split into three separate files. files.

 Contents:
 =========